samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ## Creating a Xamarin Forms Application

-Xamarin platform provides possibility to create cross-platform mobile applications with .NET C#.
-In this case, we decided to use [Xamarin Forms](https://docs.microsoft.com/en-us/xamarin/xamarin-forms) approach to create iOS, Android, and Universal Windows Platform (UWP) applications.
+Xamarin platform provides the possibility to create cross-platform mobile applications with .NET C#.
+In this case, we decided to use [Xamarin Forms](https://docs.microsoft.com/en-us/xamarin/xamarin-forms) approach to create the iOS, Android, and Universal Windows Platform (UWP) applications.
 So, open Visual Studio 2017 and create new Xamarin Forms application project:

 > Remember to select Mobile development with .NET during Visual Studio 2017 installation so you can access Xamarin cross-platform project templates.